Snapbrillia

 Iteration

 Following the research and the and depending on the design discovery sessions i and the design team started working on the design process.
 Through the design process, I was quickly creating sketches and prototypes, conducting user testings, getting feedback from my teammates and engineers, and implementing changes.
-Snapbrillia is a nimble startup, so I have a great opportunity to constantly get advices and suggestions from the whole team.
+Snapbrillia is a startup, so I have a great opportunity to constantly get advices and suggestions from the whole team.
 After a few brainstorming sessions and going through notes I took from the interviews, I realized a dashboard page, which includes new candidates, an overview of all the open projects and the DEI data of the pipeline, was needed.
 A dashboard page will be a good beginning to potentially set up the design tone started.

 The Dashboard

-For the dashboard to better serve the users, it should be glanceable, relevant and personalizable.
+For the dashboard to better serve the users, it should be glanceable, relevant and personalized.
 The first thing that i did is to recreate the dashboard so that users will have a pleasant and smooth experience using the app.

 Design System/Style Guide